ChaoA51933/FreeRTOS-Realized-on-dsPIC33CK256MP505/README.md

 configMAX_SYSCALL_INTERRUPT_PRIORITY is 4, so if 500ms timer interrupt priority is <=4, then 500ms timer interrupt will be masked by FreeRTOS when call something like portDISABLE_INTERRUPTS().
 You should know that __delay_ms(5000) in 500ms Timer interrupt should not be replaced by blocked delay ( vTaskDelay(50000) ).

 Note:
-FreeRTOSConfig.h should be modified in your real application code if you referred to this project, for example, configMINIMAL_STACK_SIZE, configTOTAL_HEAP_SIZE.
+1) FreeRTOSConfig.h should be modified in your real application code if you referred to this project, for example, configMINIMAL_STACK_SIZE, configTOTAL_HEAP_SIZE.
+2) FreeRTOS for dsPIC33CK should define following Macro in project properties.
+   #define __dsPIC33F__
+   #define MPLAB_DSPIC_PORT

 Operation:
 ==========